mattermost/mattermost-android-classic/README.md

 #### Known Issues

-- Native back buttons do not work
+- Back button does not work on Channel Navigation or User Settings views